Sumedh3947/Bulldozer-Price-prediction/README.md

 Dataset: https://www.kaggle.com/competitions/bluebook-for-bulldozers/data

-This project is made based on the bluebook for bulldozer competetion:
+This project is made based on the bluebook for bulldozer competition:
 Link to the contest: https://www.kaggle.com/competitions/bluebook-for-bulldozers/overview